jhartley1412/Level-Up-Learning-App/Todays_ToDo.md

-Wednesday, May 4th To Do
+Thursday, May 5th To Do
 -------------------------

 - finish wireframes
-- (if you have time) start mockups
+- finish mockcups
+- set up jekyll